biocomp/hw_break/README.md

 It only sets breakpoints on current thread, but does it faster (as it doesn't spin up threads to do that).

 ## Building tests
-The library is header-only, but you can build and run test file by building HwBpLib.sln.
+The library is header-only, but you can build and run test file by building HwBp.sln.